List of Elemental Gelade characters: Anime original characters

-Aljeena is one of the leaders of Chaos Choir, she too is an Edel Raid.
-She wears a red ribbon in her pink hair and embraces a rabbit doll.
+Aljeena is an Edel Raid and one of the leaders of Chaos Choir.
+She wears a red ribbon in her pink hair and carries a rabbit doll.
 Despite having a cute appearance, she is cruel to those who anger her.
 She attacks using Sting Raids as ammo in a cannon attached to her right arm.
-She reacts with Ren alongside Orfus and Jilltail when Cou's ties are broken.
-After losing their reaction with Ren by Cou singing the forgotten song with her, Aljeena reforms and joins Orfus and Jilltail in forming a peace with Arc Aile.
+Along with Orfus and Jilltail, she reacts with Ren when Coud's ties are broken.
+After losing their reaction with Ren by Coud singing the forgotten song with her, Aljeena reforms and joins Orfus and Jilltail in forming peace with Arc Aile.